SKAI-24/SchoolCompWebsite/README.md

 # SchoolCompWebsite
-Basic Website for a School Competition - Audition Round
+Basic Website for a School Competition